corsen2000/vim-mode-tutor/tour.md

 * b -> move to the beginning of the previous word
 * B -> move to the beginning of the previous word ignoring non space characters

+Try moving through this sentence and check-out the difference in b and B.

 ## Jumping to a specific line in the file
 * 1G -> jump to line 1 of the file
 * 5G -> jump to line 5 of the file